Pleasure Island (Walt Disney World)

 Pleasure Island was an area of the Downtown Disney shopping, dining and entertainment district at Walt Disney World Resort.
 It officially opened on May 1, 1989.
-In September 2008, all of its clubs were closed, but its retail stores and restaurants remained open.
+On September 27, 2008, all of its clubs were closed, but its retail stores and restaurants remained open.
 The area is now called The Landing and is the central part of Disney Springs.

 History

-As the name originates from Walt Disney’s 1940 film Pinocchio, Pleasure Island opened emulating Church Street Station in Downtown Orlando, Florida.
+As the name originates from a fictional location in Walt Disney's 1940 film Pinocchio, Pleasure Island opened emulating Church Street Station in Downtown Orlando, Florida.
 At that time, this was a highly successful gated attraction which offered admission to multiple clubs for one price.

 The legend the Disney Company created is that Pleasure Island was based on the fictitious owner, Merriweather Adam Pleasure, and was carried on into one of its clubs, The Adventurers Club.
 Merriweather Pleasure was said to be an industrialist and explorer who decided to move his family to Florida and start a new sailmaking and yacht construction business on the island during the 1920s through early 1940s.
 He enjoyed throwing parties for his employees and friends after hours, but, eventually, he was lost at sea, his sons failed at running the company without him, and the island was mostly destroyed in a storm.
 As the story goes, Disney would rediscover the ruins of the Pleasure complex and establish a nightclub district to carry on Pleasure's merrymaking spirit.

-Every night at midnight, "New Year's Eve" was celebrated at Pleasure Island with a fireworks show.
+Every night at midnight, New Year's Eve was celebrated at Pleasure Island with a fireworks show.
 This tradition lasted from 1990 through New Year's Eve 2005.